fabioromeo/WacomProfileManager/README.md

 # WacomProfileManager
-Coding study to develop a Wacom panel for Ubuntu using xsetwacom and python.
+Code study to develop a Wacom panel for Ubuntu using xsetwacom.
+It's currently a bunch of bash scripts to automate the Intuos Pro settings.
+I intend it to have a GUI in Python someday and refine the code.

-There's nothing much to see yet besides some basic bash script files to automate the settings.
+To use it as it is, set your Gnome shortcut key to open setwacommodes.sh to Super+z.
+You may need to change the identifier too, it was currently tested with the Intuos Pro (PTH-660).